daysof47/pioneer-childrens-memorial/src/pages/index.md

 subheading: Remembering those along the way.
 intro:
   description: >-
-    Thousands of pioneer children walked, rode and camped their way through more than 1,300-miles of trail from Council Bluffs, Iowa to the Land of Zion in Utah.
+    <p>Thousands of pioneer children walked, rode and camped their way through more
+    than 1,300-miles of trail from Council Bluffs, Iowa to the Land of Zion in Utah.
 It was an adventure for most.
 They played and argued like most children.
 They picked berries, slept out under the stars, and danced.
 Most made it to Utah no worse for the wear.
-Tragically, however, 684 of them died on the trail.
+Tragically, however, 684 of them died on the trail.</p>

-    *The Days of '47, Inc.* and *This Is The Place Heritage Park*, with the help of generous donors, have created a striking, new Pioneer Children's Memorial to honor the 684 children who lost their lives while making their way to Zion on the pioneer trail in the mid-1800’s.
+    <p><em>The Days of '47, Inc.</em> and <em>This Is The Place Heritage Park</em>, with the help
+    of generous donors, have created a striking, new Pioneer Children's Memorial to honor the 684 children who lost their lives while making their way to Zion on the pioneer trail in the mid-1800’s.</p>

-    The new memorial is located at *This Is The Place Heritage Park* in Salt Lake City, Utah, where the names of the children are etched in stone so they will never be forgotten.
+    <p>The new memorial is located at <em>This Is The Place Heritage Park</em> in Salt
+    Lake City, Utah, where the names of the children are etched in stone so they will never be forgotten.
 Their stories are told through a variety of innovative, time-honored, artistic expressions that bring them and the trail to life.
 Come and see for yourself.
-The stories are tender, you’ll feel connections and your heart will be touched.
+The stories are tender, you’ll feel connections and your heart will be touched.</p>
   heading: The Memorial
   link: /
   linkText: About the Memorial
   subheading: “Let us never forget the cost of our faith.”
 Gordon B. Hinckley
 mainpitch:
-  description: "Artistic creativity brings the children’s stories to life in more than 30 bronze statues at the new _Pioneer Children's Memorial_.
+  description: "Artistic creativity brings the children’s stories to life in more than 30 bronze statues at the new <em>Pioneer Children's Memorial</em>.
 Each statue represents multiple stories in a unique way.
 On the surface, the larger-than-life bronze sculptures portray the trail history, but on a deeper level they symbolize the grit, resilience and what handcart pioneer Jens Nielsen called (stickity-to-ity)\r stick-to-itiveness, – the qualities they used to make the western desert “blossom as a rose.”
 Artist sculpted the statues in conjunction with the Metal Arts Foundry in Lehi, Utah."
   heading: Over thirty bronze statues tell the stories
   link: /
   linkText: Tour the Memorial